CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

       ![](media/image13.png)

    * For **Multiple Users:**
-    - Check the boxes to select particular the users and then click on the **Extend Duration** button.
+    - Check the boxes to select the particular the users and then click on the **Extend Duration** button.

       ![](media/image10.png)